 How To Draw Car Caricatures and Cartoons

-This is an article on how I do the caricatures using pencil, paper, pens and Photoshop.
+This is an article on how I do the caricatures using pencil, paper, pens and Photoshop or CorelDraw.
 This article is about cars, but the same approach is used for people as well.

 Reference Material